 - Tracking Jubilee's policy areas

-- Communicating with partners about newest activities and campaigns
+- Communicating with partners about current activities and campaigns

 - Providing administrative support in the following areas:

 - Data management: Adding or updating contacts in our databases and maintaining key website pages